TheExpertApprentice/Covid-Screening-Portal/README.md

 ## Impact

 The portal significantly enhanced operational efficiency by reducing screening times by **75%** and improved health guideline compliance by **90%**.
 It also enabled the organization to swiftly respond to potential health threats, ensuring the safety and well-being of all employees and students.
+Moreover, the system streamlined the management of campus access, effectively reducing the risk of COVID-19 transmission by automating the enforcement of health and safety protocols.

 ## Reflections and Learning Outcomes

 This project highlights the importance of leveraging automation and data analytics in crisis management.
-It honed my skills in developing intuitive user interfaces and automating complex workflows, contributing to my expertise in digital health solutions.
+The development and implementation of this Self Screening Portal did not only solve a pressing organizational challenge but also served as a valuable learning experienceIt honed my skills in developing intuitive user interfaces and automating complex workflows, contributing to my expertise in digital health solutions and reinforcing my commitment to leveraging technology for societal benefit.

 ## Conclusion